4 Jan 2021

 Sit down with the disclosure requirements, work out what you could say today, and what you'd like to be able to disclose in the future.
 It can also be helpful in reporting to set out your plans or a 'roadmap' to full disclosure.

 2. Assign a disclosure owner

 One of the biggest challenges of TCFD is the number of different parts of the organisation that need to feed into the response.
 In some cases, this will require new skills, processes and ways of working.
-Many companies have set up cross-functional working groups to achieve this, but it's always helpful to have a single owner to retain responsibility for ensuring coordination, a cohesive disclosure and completion of agreed actions.
+Many companies have set up cross-functional working groups to achieve this, but it's always helpful to have a single owner to retain responsibility for ensuring coordination, a cohesive disclosure and a completion of agreed actions.